Bi-intermediate logics of trees and co-trees: Stable, Jankov and subframe formulas for s

-Equipped with the two previous lemmas, we can start our proof of the first main result of this subsection, which establishes a uniform axiomatization of all extensions of $\lc$ by means of stable canonical formulas.
-This is in analogy with the intuitionistic case, see e.g., \cite{Bezhan1, Zakha}.
+Equipped with Lemmas \ref{stable jankov lemma} and \ref{stable filtration lemma}, we can start our proof of the first main result of this subsection, which establishes a uniform axiomatization of all extensions of $\lc$ by means of stable canonical formulas.
+This is in analogy with the intuitionistic case, see, e.g., \cite{Bezhan1, Zakha}.
 However, a similar axiomatization technique for arbitrary bi-intermediate logics cannot be obtained, as we discuss below.

 Fix a formula $\phi \notin \lc$ and set $n\coloneqq |Sub(\phi)|$.
 Since the $\havar$-reduct of $\bg$ is locally finite, there exists a bound $c(\phi)\in \omega $ on the size of $n$-generated Heyting algebras belonging to this reduct.
 Accordingly, let $\A_1,\dots ,\A_{m(n)}$ be the list of (up to isomorphism) all $n$-generated SI \balg s such that $\vert A_i \vert \leq c(\phi)$ and $\A_i \not \models \phi$.
 Now, for each of these $\balg$s $\A_i$ refuting $\phi$ via a valuation $v$, we set